 Roses and Castles – a Canal Tale – is a drama for the stage by emerging playwright Phil Underwood.
-It tells the story – through music, poetry and prose – of the English canals from the 18th century to the present day, by following the fortunes of a canal family and their horse drawn boat across nearly two hundred years of history.
+A cast of four actors and one actor/musician tell the story – through dialogue, music and poetry – of the English canals from the 18th century to the present day, by following the fortunes of a canal family and their horse drawn boat across nearly two hundred years of history.

 “It was great to be entertained by a show that covered so much ground without the over-obvious signposting that we have seen in other canal-based productions.” – DI Harris, Folk Music and Waterways Journalist.